Prattsburgh Budget Explainer

 "I'm on a fixed income and I can't afford it."

-More than half of PCS families already qualify as economically disadvantaged.
+More than half of PCS students come from economically disadvantaged households (54% per NYSED 2024-25 BEDS).
 A 37 percent jump in the levy in one year is something some community members simply can't afford.
 A smaller increase phased over a few years wasn't on the ballot.
 This is not a vote against the school, it is a reflection of what some residents can realistically afford.

 The board hasn't shown its work.